cockroachdb/docs/v20.1/set-vars.md

 The `SET` [statement](sql-statements.html) can modify one of the session configuration variables.
 These can also be queried via [`SHOW`](show-vars.html).

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}In some cases, client drivers can drop and restart the connection to the server.
-When this happens, any session configurations made with <code>SET</code> statements are lost.
+In some cases, client drivers can drop and restart the connection to the server.
+When this happens, any session configurations made with `SET` statements are lost.
 It is therefore more reliable to configure the session in the client's connection string.
-For examples in different languages, see the <a href="build-an-app-with-cockroachdb.html">Build an App with CockroachDB</a> tutorials.{{site.data.alerts.end}}
+For examples in different languages, see the [Build an App with CockroachDB](build-an-app-with-cockroachdb.html) tutorials.
+{{site.data.alerts.end}}

 ## Required privileges